CodingBobby/codingbobby.github.io/awesome-tech.md

 ### Übersicht
 This widget manager lets you add mini-applications directly to your macOS desktop.
 From simple calendars over realtime system monitors to alternative menu bars with minimalistic looks, almost anything is possible.
-Reason for this is that those widgets are actually just small HTML-pages which run JavaScript in the background and can be styled by CSS.
+Reason for this is that those widgets are actually just small HTML-pages which run JavaScript in the background and can be styled with CSS.

 ![Übersicht Mockup](https://tracesof.net/uebersicht/images/screenshots/1.jpg){:width='66%'}